 Aid Stations will be at the Start/Finish line with drinking water available.
 If you have other requirements these can be left at the Aid Stations.

-Toilets are available at the Start/Finish line and at the swimming dam.
+Toilets are available at the Start/Finish line.

 We are at the mercy of the weather so please equip yourself accordingly.